zgormez/Deetect/README.md

 ![Deetect_main_window](/images/deetect_main_window.png)
 ### Stats Window
 ![Deetect_stats_window](/images/deetect_stats_window.png)
+## Minimal Output
+a minimal dataset with input and outputs is available at: [sample_2img_with_outputs.zip](https://edmond.mpdl.mpg.de/dataset.xhtml?persistentId=doi:10.17617/3.2OEMSK  )
 --------------------
 ## publications
 * The study is based on findings and data from a doctoral thesis by Felix Hoeren.